Coastal Salinity Index (CSI)

 The Coastal Salinity Index (CSI) is a long-term monitoring tool that characterizes relative changes in coastal salinity regimes for salinity gages with long periods of record.
 The CSI was developed to characterize coastal drought, monitor changing salinity conditions, and improve our understanding of the effects of changing salinities on fresh and saltwater ecosystems, fish habitat, and freshwater availability, providing economic, human health, and environmental benefits.

-- The CSI uses an approach similar to the Standardized Precipitation Index (SPI) to show the probability of recording a given amount of salinity.
-A value of zero indicates historical mean salinity, and positive and negative values represent increasingly fresh and saline conditions, respectively.
+The CSI uses an approach similar to the Standardized Precipitation Index (SPI) to show the probability of recording a given salinity value in a particular month A value of zero indicates historical mean salinity, and positive and negative values represent increasingly fresh and saline conditions, respectively.
+The CSI uses the same classification scheme as the U.S. Drought Monitor for high saline (or drought) conditions and the inverse for wet conditions.

-- The CSI does not depict hourly to daily salinity fluctuations, but the response to monthly (and longer) precipitation and streamflow conditions.
+The CSI can be computed for multiple time intervals from 1 to 24 months to characterize short- and long-term conditions.
+The CSI does not depict hourly to daily salinity fluctuations, but the response to monthly (and longer) precipitation and streamflow conditions.

 Coastal Salinity Conditions